markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 ![Git Issue Contact-Form Success](assets/lesson-1/820-contact-git-issue.png) <br />
 Notice from the image that this issue was also assigned and labelled to provide more detail to the development team.
 Here is a list of the issues we must create for our development team we have received from the management team.
 Let's make the following five separate issues needed to complete version 2.0 of Run Buddy.
+For simplicity and speed, let's keep these simple.
+You are able to add detail and rich formatting features if you like.
 1) Title: Advanced layouts using Flexbox<br>
 Branch: `feature/flexbox`
 2) Title: Mobile responsiveness with Media Queries<br>